Twitter Marketing for Ecommerce: A DTC Conversion Playbook (2026)

 What works:

-• Link in profile, not in post.
+- Link in profile, not in post.
 Drive curious readers to the profile, then to the link.
-Profile-visit-to-click ratios are typically 8–15% for tuned profiles.
+A well-tuned profile converts a meaningful share of visits into clicks.

 Step 7: A Realistic Weekly Cadence for Lean DTC Teams